Step-by-step risk reduction for each client

 We prefer to establish a long-term working relationship with each client and guide them through the whole process.
 However, there is no obligation on clients to hire us for the duration of the process and each step after the initial free consultation is subject to a mutual agreement to proceed.

-We often find that clients would like to get low-carbon projects done, but don’t have the spare capital.
-We can provide finance when required, either in such a way that the savings arising from the project will cover the finance repayments; or – for schools – using a community share based scheme, which avoids the need for finance repayments.
-(Ask us for details – this is new, but we think it could prove very helpful for schools).
+We often find that clients would like to have low-carbon projects done but don’t have the spare capital.
+We can provide finance when required: either in such a way that the savings arising from the project will cover the finance repayments, or for schools, using a community based share scheme, which avoids the need for finance repayments.
+Ask us for details; this is new, but we think it could prove very helpful for schools.

 Free Feasibility Assessment

 The first step is a feasibility assessment.
 It is free of charge because until it has been done we cannot give reliable advice about the potential range of projects on an estate, and whether or not it’s worth spending any money on further investigative work.
 It usually includes:

 - An initial meeting and site visit to get a good idea of how the estate works, strategic intent, development plans, key concerns.